-Use selected
+Select default backup task

-Select the backup task by clicking the button on the right.
+By clicking the button on the right you can select the backup task to be used as default.

 Entry in folder context menu

 This option will insert or remove an entry in the folder context menu of the current user.
 If this option is selected, the user can call a one-click backup of a directory (see above).